zacharyr0th/website/public/articles/digital-gold.md

 ---
 title: 'Digital Gold'
-date: '2023-12-31'
+date: '2025-01-06T12:00:00.000Z'
 image:
   src: '/images/btc-whitepaper-abstract.webp'
   alt: 'Digital Gold'
 description: 'Bitcoins Transformation'
-category: 'crypto'
+category: 'finance'
 tags: ['crypto', 'bitcoin']
 takeaways:
-  - 'Bitcoin has evolved from a peer-to-peer payment system to a global store of value.'
+  - 'Bitcoin has evolved from a peer-to-peer payment system to a global store of value and offers advantages over physical gold in terms of portability, divisibility, and verifiability.'
   - 'Traditional currencies have lost significant value over time due to inflation.'
   - "Gold's value is primarily extrinsic, based on collective belief rather than intrinsic utility."
-  - 'Bitcoin offers advantages over physical gold in terms of portability, divisibility, and verifiability.'
 ---

 Bitcoin was initially intended to be a peer-to-peer medium of exchange, although its narrative has switched mainly to that of a global store of value.
 Below is an exploration of why we need a store of value and why Bitcoin is better than Gold at being one.